Sewage self-assessment

 - Have you recently provided running water to the facility?

-- Have you put an addition on a building/structure serviced by the sewage works?
+- Have you put an addition on a building or structure serviced by the sewage works?

 - Has there been a change in an industrial process which has increased water use?

-Using, operating, establishing, altering, extending, or replacing an applicable sewage works without first obtaining the required ECA is a violation of both the Environmental Protection Act and the Ontario Water Resources Act.
+Using, operating, establishing, altering, extending or replacing an applicable sewage works without first obtaining the required ECA or EASR registration is a violation of both the EPA and the OWRA.

-If the sewage works has (or you suspect it has) been extended or altered without the applicable ECA/permit having been obtained, it is the owner’s responsibility to have the sewage works evaluated and to apply for any necessary ECA or amendments.
+If the sewage works has (or you suspect it has) been extended or altered without the applicable environmental permission having been obtained, it is the owner’s responsibility to have the sewage works evaluated and to apply for any necessary ECA or self-register in the EASR including amendments.

 Question 3.3: Has there been a change in the quality or quantity of sewage?